Youth Smoking Called An Epidemic

 Centers of Disease Control research has confirmed that starting smoking in ones younger years dramatically increases the risk of addiction to nicotine, making it more difficult to quit than if one starts smoking later in life.

-Hundreds of diseases are linked to smoking, including the most devastating of cancers, lung cancer and throat cancer.
+Hundreds of diseases are linked to smoking, including the most devastating of cancers, lung cancer, skin cancer and throat cancer.
+Smoking is also linked to depression.
 While most kids do not see any urgency in contracting these illnesses, cardiovascular disease and shortness of breath begin immediately after a person begins smoking regularly.
 In young people, the growth of the lungs is stalled, which can retard the development of the immune system, nervous system and other body functions.
 And smoking begins to damage the blood vessels immediately.

 Multiple studies have shown that many kids smoke to lose weight.
 This makes it even more difficult to quit, because of the threat of new weight gain after quitting.